everpub/openscienceprize/README.md

 changes are handled via [pull
 requests](https://github.com/betatim/openscienceprize/pulls).

+You can contribute by filing an issue on something you find unclear, needs improving, is missing, is incorrect, or add an idea of your own.
+Or directly create a pull request with your suggested edits.

 As this is about creating a entry for the open science prize, creating the entry should happen in the open as well.
 All the material is licensed under [CC BY-SA